m5c/OneTimePadLib/README.md

     OneTimePad pad=OneTimePadGenerator.generatePad(getDefaultParties());
 ```

-The pad can then be serialized, e.g. for storage to file and subeequent sharing with other parties:
+The pad can then be serialized, e.g. for storage to file and subsequent sharing with other parties:

 ```java
   String serializedPad=SerializationTools